Avoca, Queensland: Geography

 Avoca is bordered by the Burnett River to the north and west, and the suburb of Millbank and Isis Highway to the east.

+Tomato Island 85.8 ha island in the river which is within the suburb of Avoca (24.8753°S 152.2975°E).
+Boral operate a quarry there.

-Avoca is a mostly residential area, with some crops and light industry closer to the river.
+The land use in the suburb is mostly residential, with some crop growing and grazing on native vegetation near the river.

 History

+Sugarland Plaza shopping centre opened in 1978.

-Avoca State School opened its doors 29 January 1980.
+Avoca State School opened on 29 January 1980.